Hydrophiini: Description

 Most sea snakes are completely aquatic and have adapted to sea environments in many ways, the most characteristic of which is a paddle-like tail that has improved their swimming ability.
 To a varying degree, the bodies of many species are laterally compressed, especially in the pelagic species.
 This has often caused the ventral scales to become reduced in size, and even difficult to distinguish from the adjoining scales.
 Their lack of ventral scales means they have become virtually helpless on land, but as they live out their entire lifecycles at sea, they do not need to leave the water.

-The only genus that has retained the enlarged ventral scales is the sea kraits, Laticauda, with only five species.
-These snakes are considered to be more primitive, as they still spend much of their time on land, where their ventral scales afford them the necessary grip.
-Laticauda species are also the only sea snakes with internasal scales; that is, their nostrils are not located dorsally.

 Since a snake's tongue can fulfill its olfactory function more easily under water, its action is short compared to that of terrestrial snake species.
 Only the forked tips protrude from the mouth through a divided notch in the middle of the rostral scale.
 The nostrils have valves consisting of a specialized spongy tissue to exclude water, and the windpipe can be drawn up to where the short nasal passage opens into the roof of the mouth.
 This is an important adaptation for an animal that must surface to breathe, but may have its head partially submerged when doing so.
 The lung has become very large and extends almost the entire length of the body, although the rear portion is thought to have developed to aid buoyancy rather than to exchange gases.
 The extended lung possibly also serves to store air for dives.

 Most species of sea snakes can respire through the top of their skin.
 This is unusual for reptiles, because their skin is thick and scaly, but experiments with the black-and-yellow sea snake, Hydrophis platurus (a pelagic species), have shown this species can satisfy about 30% of its oxygen requirements in this manner, which allows for prolonged dives.